-This vegan lentil meatloaf is comfort food at it's finest.
+This vegan meatloaf is comfort food at it's finest.
 It's gluten free and nut free, so everyone can enjoy it.
 Not only does it make a lovely midweek meal, it's also a wonderful entree for vegan and vegetarian Christmas or Thanksgiving menus.

-If you follow a vegan or vegetarian diet, chances are you've tried to make a lentil meatloaf.
+If you follow a vegan or vegetarian diet, chances are you've tried to make a vegan meatloaf.
 You've most likely had a version of this classic meat-free staple around the holidays.
 Nut loafs and lentil loafs are frequently the centerpiece of a vegan or vegetarian Christmas or Thanksgiving feast (and with good reason!)

 I wanted to make a recipe that allows everyone, including allergy sufferers, to partake in an amazing holiday dinner.
 So, my lentil meatloaf recipe is free of nuts and other common allergens.
 Plus, it's gluten free!
 And, the good news is, that you can enjoy this ultimate comfort food anytime of the year!